Global Header

 1. Update firewall rules to reflect the new SSH port configuration.
 These security measures protect your root access while maintaining administrative functionality for authorized users.

 Following the above steps will let you access the root files of your server.
-However, since now you’re in full control of your hosting environment it is important to follow some best practices to avoid adverse situations.
+However, since now you’re in full control of your hosting environment, it is important to follow some best practices to avoid adverse situations.

 What are the best practices for managing VPS with root access?

-Managing VPS with root access requires disciplined security practices and systematic maintenance approaches.
+Managing VPS with full root access requires disciplined security practices and systematic maintenance approaches.
 Following established protocols ensures optimal performance while minimizing security risks and system failures.

 Security-first approach: